Back to blog

 Description of the application interface in the technical specifications

-In the Terms of Reference for the app, you can specify acceptance criteria for popular features as well, such as:
+In your Terms of Reference, you can list detailed acceptance criteria for popular features, such as:

 In this section, you should also include design guidelines: color schemes, typography and branding elements.
 You can draw sample page layouts and diagrams, as well as describe animations and transitions.